release-project/benchmarks/README.md

-benchmarks
+Benchmarks
 ==========

-Benchmarks and tutorial information for RELEASE Workshop

-* AboutOrbitBenchmark.pdf contains general information about Orbit benchmark
+Here we keep open source benchmarks that were used and developed in the RELEASE project:

+* DE-Bench -- a scalable reliable peer-to-peer benchmarking tool for distributed Erlang based on Basho Bench.
+It measures throughput and latency of distributed Erlang commands on a set of Erlang nodes.

-* D-Orbit is a distributed Erlang version of Orbit.
+* Orbit -- is a symbolic computing kernel and a generalization of a transitive closure computation.

-* SD-Orbit is an SD Erlang version of Orbit/